-Since the RCM4300 has a serial flash memory, all software development must be done in the static SRAM.
+You have a choice of doing your software development in the flash memory or in the static SRAM included on the RCM4100 series of modules.
 The flash memory and SRAM options are selected with the Options > Program Options > Compiler menu.